This directory is designed to answer many of your questions.

 •Supporting the school's programmes with fundraising

-To find out more about the ParentLink, Contact us by using the email address email@example.com or come along to the next meeting.
+To find out more about the ParentLink, Contact us by using the email address firstname.lastname@example.org or come along to the next meeting. (these are held twice a term)

 You can also find us on Facebook - https://www.facebook.com/ParemataSchoolCommunity

 Most schools have parking issues and ours is no different!
-There are a number of parks along Paremata Rd and a car park at the end of Station Rd (and some with time limits).
+There are a number of parks along Paremata Road and a car park at the end of Station Road (and some with time limits).
 To help alleviate parking issues, we have two well used drive-through areas where parents can stop by the gate and children can get in or out.
 These can be used once your child is confident about coming into class independently.

 - Q -